obsidian-community/obsidian-hub/05 - Concepts/PayPal.md

 # PayPal

-The backlinks of this note contain [[🗂️ Authors - Persons]] that have sponsoring through PayPal
+The backlinks of this note contain [[🗂️ People]] that have sponsoring through PayPal